eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/cpp_development.md

 ### Class TypedDataPointValue

 If you have a detailed look at the `AsyncResult` class, you will observe that the object returned by the `await()` or passed to the `onResult` callback is not directly the current value of the signal, but instead an object of type `TypedDataPointValue`.
-This object does not only contains the current value of the signal but also some additional metadata accessible via these functions:
+This object does not only contain the current value of the signal but also some additional metadata accessible via these functions:
 * `getPath()` provides the signal name, i.e. the complete path,
 * `getType()` provides the data type of the signal,
 * `getTimeStamp()` provides the timestamp when the current state was received by the data broker,
-* `isValid()` returns `true` if the current state repesents a valid value of the signal or `false` otherwise,
+* `isValid()` returns `true` if the current state represents a valid value of the signal or `false` otherwise,
 * `getFailure()` returns the reason, why the current state does **not** represent a valid value (it returns `NONE` if the value is valid),
 * `getValue()` returns the a valid current value.
 It will throw an `InvalidValueException` if the current value is invalid for whatever reason.

-The latter three points lead us to
+The latter three points lead us to the next chapter.

 ### Failure Handling